Yair Garbuz

 He wrote the book "Always Polish" ("Tamid Polani"), an adapted collection of his (humorous) notes in newspapers, based on his personal life, including anecdotes about his Polish family, the kibbutz, and everyday life.

-Following the success of the book, Garboz embarked on a six-month sabbatical experience in Paris, which greatly influenced his career.
+Following the success of the book, Garbuz embarked on a six-month sabbatical experience in Paris, which greatly influenced his career.

 In September 2009, he lent the Israel Knesset two pictures of his work.
-The photos were displayed in Knesset Speaker Reuven Rivlin's office.
+The photos were displayed in Knesset Speaker Reuven Rivlin's office, highlighting his important place in the Israeli cultural landscape.

-Yari Garbuz won the Rappaport Award* in 2015.
-His presentation video is available on this link.
+Yair Garbuz won the Rappaport Award* in 2015.
+His presentation video is available below.

 In this video, you can see explanations about his exhibit in the Tel Aviv Museum of Arts, and the controversy over his candidacy to win the Israeli Prize provoked due to his active support to the Meretz Political Party.